Step 1: Introduction to Gemology

 Lighting For Your Lab

 Your lighting needs careful consideration.
 Standard lights will suit most of your needs, but you’ll need something that is flexible and easily moved into useful positions.
-A flexible arm light, or even a good quality flashlight, will be a big asset in your studies.
+A flexible arm light, or even a good quality flashlight, will be very helpful.
 Some of your gemology tools and instruments will have built-in specialty lights.
 You may need to create or provide your own speciality lights for others.

 Advice For Beginners